TECHNOLOGY AND HUMAN RIGHTS

 • We also made practical suggestions for assessing, managing and monitoring equity risks throughout the digital identity cycle, and for strengthening guidance on access to appropriate remedies and redress.

-‘Shaping Digital Standards: An Explainer and Recommendations on Technical Standard-Setting for Digital Identity Systems.’
+‘Shaping Digital Identity Standards: An Explainer and Recommendations on Technical Standard-Setting for Digital Identity Systems.’

 In June 2023, based on our experience of submitting comments to NIST, we published this short document aims to summarize some of our comments, as well as to provide a resource for grassroots organizations, empowering them to engage with technical standards-setting bodies such as NIST and the International Standards Organization to raise human rights concerns related to digitalization.